Let’s not kid ourselves. The best way to practice is to play your instrument regularly.

-Students who aren’t practicing over summer can lose the “feel” of their instrument.
-But it can be hard to practice without the guidance of their director, or they may not have their instrument in summer!
-Luckily, there are some techniques to try practicing without making any noise.
+But, it can be hard for students to practice without the guidance of their director, and they may not even have their instrument!
+Luckily, there are ways for them to practice without making any noise.

 Technique 1: Mental Practicing